markjamesm/NBA-Sharp/README.md

 ## About

 Basketball Sharp is an unofficial .NET wrapper library for the public facing (but undocumented) MLB Stats API.
-Currently in an early alpha status, Basketball Sharp is in active development and is built on .NET 6.0.
+Currently in an early alpha status, the project is built on .NET 6.0.